mrholiday/SPRITE/README.md

 + Switch to Maven for build tool
 + Calculate held-out perplexity and do prediction
-+ Write shell scripts to qsub on the grid
 + Set up arbitrary graph with configuration file and manipulate components by command line.
 Not major priority at the moment.
 + Low priority: support for more arbitrary functions in the graph, like the